Business asset sales can involve a mixture of:

 - set our own allocation for tax purposes

-In case of a disagreement between us and you, it’s your responsibility to prove that your sale price allocation is correct.
+In the case of a disagreement between us and you, it’s your responsibility to prove that your sale price allocation is correct.

 This can take a while and can lead to a tax bill for either side.
 It’s best to talk early with a tax professional to make sure you get the details of your sale right from the start.

 Jesse sells his business ‘Capital Coffee Roastery’ to Connall for $200,000.
-It’s a mixed-supply sale made up of taxable, non-taxable and depreciable assets.
+It’s a sale made up of taxable and non-taxable assets.

-The business is being sold as a going concern and meets the GST requirements, so is zero-rated for GST – neither side pays nor receives GST on the sale.
+The business is being sold as a going concern and meets the GST requirements, so the supply is zero-rated for GST – neither side pays nor receives GST on the sale.

 Jesse and Connall work together along with their accountants and tax advisors to allocate the sale/purchase price to each type of asset.
 Based on market value, they both agree that the:

 - coffee beans, bags, and other trading stock are worth $30,000 – these are taxable (revenue) assets

 - factory and roasting equipment are worth $70,000 – these are depreciable (capital) assets

 - business’s good reputation to its customers (goodwill) is agreed to be worth the remaining $100,000 – thie is a non-taxable (capital) asset.